Solar panels in Dorset: are they worth it?

 As you may expect, the more intense the sunlight that hits your panels, the higher the kWh/m², and the more solar electricity your installation produces – which results in higher savings.

-Please note: you won’t necessarily generate as much solar electricity with your system, since this design is for a specific property that may be different to yours – but it should give you a rough indication of what’s possible in Dorset.
+Please note: you won’t necessarily generate as much solar electricity with your system, as this design is for a specific property that may be different to yours – but it should give you a rough idea of what’s possible in Dorset.

 Is it worth getting solar panels in Dorset?

-It’s definitely worth getting solar panels in Dorset, more so than almost anywhere else in the country.
+It’s definitely worth getting solar panels in Dorset, more so than almost anywhere else in the country – as 10.2% of households in the county have discovered.

-If you don’t qualify for a government grant, you should consider Sunsave Plus, our all-in-one residential solar and battery solution that’s tailored to your home, and delivered as a monthly subscription at no upfront cost.
+However, if you’re not eligible for any of these, consider Sunsave Plus, our all-in-one solar and battery solution that’s tailored to your home, and delivered as a monthly subscription at no upfront cost.

-At Sunsave we install across the whole of Dorset – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll generate a quick estimate.
+To see how much you could save with a solar & battery system from an installer that covers Dorset, enter a few details below and we’ll provide an estimate.

 Solar panels in Dorset: FAQs